 A Charlie Brown Thanksgiving is one piece of the holiday trifecta: A Charlie Brown Christmas; It’s the Great Pumpkin, Charlie Brown; and this.
 It is very clearly the weakest of these three most famous Peanuts specials, but being the least of three greats is still an accomplishment.

 Like all of the noteworthy Bill Melendez and Charles Schulz animated specials, A Charlie Brown Thanksgiving tells a story from a child’s perspective and imbues it with very adult themes.
 In this case, it’s the discomfort of uniting with friends and family on special occasions, but the ultimate value of that connection.
-Charlie Brown is coerced into inviting a slew of party-goers — specifically Linus, Peppermint Patty, Marcy, and Martin — to a Thanksgiving dinner that he’s not all that enthused about hosting.
+Charlie Brown is coerced into inviting a slew of party-goers — specifically Linus, Peppermint Patty, Marcy, and Franklin — to a Thanksgiving dinner that he’s not all that enthused about hosting.

 There’s also plenty of Snoopy shenanigans, this time with Woodstock in tow, unlike the Christmas or Halloween specials.
 The special alternates between the cartoon misadventures of Snoopy preparing a ludicrously bland Thanksgiving meal (toast and pretzels) with Charlie Brown facing his interpersonal struggle of trying to make the dinner he’s hosting a success.